top of page

 • LinkedIn

 The Brutalist had its North American Premiere at the 2024 Toronto International Film Festival.
-It is currently seeking US distribution.
+A24 will release it in theaters later this year.

 The more that The Brutalist progresses along its 215-minute track, the more it becomes evident that co-writer/director Brady Corbet sees himself in his protagonist, László Toth (Adrien Brody), the overlooked genius who seeks to reform modern architecture away from its ugly preconceptions and must put himself through the wringer to prove the doubters.
 A later scene sees Toth introducing the design for his wildly ambitious project, a sort of shrine to a capitalist’s deceased mother.
 It’s going to house a worship center, gymnasium, library, auditorium, and several pathways lined with marble and concrete.
 There’s never been anything like it, which is why, while curious and attracted to the ambition, the investors are trepidatious about its feasibility.